chernovaok/TUM-RC/README.md

 This repository contains the code and supporting materials for the paper: 'Establishing an Automated Cross-Platform Evaluation of Prostate Cancer Risk.'
 Includes web-scraping scripts, data processing pipelines, and the interactive R Shiny application.

+# Shiny app

+The code for the [Shiny app](https://91mq7l-chernovaok.shinyapps.io/TUM-RC/) that accompanies the manuscript is in app.R

 ## Execution Guide: Web-Scraping

 For ERSPC34-RC